 Newsletter EditorHugo NicolauUniversity of Dundee, UK.editors_sigaccess-ta-nullacm-tod-orgHugo Nicolau is a researcher at the School of Computing (University of Dundee) in the Human Centred Computing Group.
 His research interests include human-computer interaction, accessibility and mobile interfaces, focusing on the design, development, and evaluation of novel mobile interaction techniques for people with disabilities, either induced by context or health factors.
 He received his PhD in 2013 in Information Systems and Computer Engineering from the University of Lisbon in Portugal.

-Information DirectorJoshua HailpernHP Labsinfodir_sigaccess-ta-nullacm-tod-orgJoshua Hailpern is a Research Scientist at HP Labs, where he is part of the Social Computing Group.
+Information DirectorJoshua HailpernHP Labsinfodir_sigaccess-ta-nullacm-tod-orgJoshua Hailpern is the Chief Research Scientist at HP ArcSight's Innovation and Advanced Technologies team.
+Before that, he was a Research Scientist at HP Labs, part of the Social Computing Group.
 His research interests focus on interaction design, contextual system design, and technology targeting individuals with impairments.
 For his research on Autism voice visualizations he was the first CS recipient of the Autism Speaks Dennis Weatherstone Fellowship.
 He received his M.Sc degree in 2008 and his Ph.D. in 2012, both in Computer Science from the University of Illinois at Urbana-Champaign.

 The Association of Computing Machinery